chenyutpe/Pd-Simple-DJ-Simulator/README.md

 # Simple DJ Simulator (Pure Data)

-This is a generative music work made with [Pure Data](https://puredata.info/)
+This is a generative music work made with [Pure Data](https://puredata.info/).

+*Good headphones or speakers may help you enjoy the music more*

 ## Demo
 - [Recorded Example Video](https://youtu.be/2SF8U9_Soc8)